 During the 2018-2019 school year, all middle schools incorporated SEL into their academic day, as well as into their school culture.
 Several elementary schools (Fairview, Tussahaw, Hickory Flat, New Hope and Unity Grove) also implemented the Second Step curriculum in all homerooms.

-For the 2019-2020 school year, we are welcoming several new elementary schools and high schools.
+For the 2019-2020 school year, we welcomed several new elementary schools and high schools.
 The elementary schools include Dutchtown, Flippen, Hampton, Locust Grove, Oakland, Ola, Pleasant Grove, Rock Spring, Rocky Creek, Red Oak, Timber Ridge, and Wesley Lakes, as well as Woodland and Hampton High Schools.

 Social and Emotional Learning (SEL) Curriculum for High Schools